 Cascarones Smash Eggs for Easter

-Last year Easter fell on April 1st so we celebrated with a few Cascarones or Smash Eggs, but who says you can’t make that a tradition?
+Remember the year that Easter fell on April 1st?
+We celebrated with a few Cascarones Smash Eggs for Easter, but who says you can’t make that a tradition?

-My goal in this easy DIY is to walk you through how to create pretty Cascarones for your Easter celebration.
+My goal in this easy DIY is to walk you through how to create pretty Cascarones Smash Eggs for Easter.
 Since they do require prior proper planning, I wanted to release this post a month out so you can actually create these fun smash eggs.
 Think of it like a Piñata meets an Easter egg.

 So what are Cascarones and where do they come from?
 Cascarones or “confetti eggs” were first seen in Asia, then brought to Italy by the explorer Marco Polo.
 The eggs were often presented as gifts and had finely decorated exteriors while the insides were filled with a elegant perfumed powder.
 The word cascaron comes from the Spanish word “cascara”, meaning egg shell.
 Today Cascarones have become synonymous with “smash eggs”, used in various celebrations and parties for confetti fights by kids.